sciffany/sciffany.github.io/_posts/projects/2019-01-01-audio-steganography.md

 pdf: stenography
 ---

-Developed application which conceals messages in music clips for reliable data transmission through air via inaudible high-frequency sound waves
+Developed application which conceals text messages in music clips for reliable data transmission through air via inaudible high-frequency sound waves

 **Methodology**

+- Translate ASCII of text message into binary
-- Encodes high-frequency sound waves into certain bands
+- Encode bits into certain frequency bands in the inaudible high-frequency
-- Spectrogram is read
+- Read FFT Spectrogram to